elementary-Inc/blog/_posts/2019-09-05-elementary-at-guadec-2019.md

 ### Desktop Secrets Management for the Future

-Red Hat engineer Daiki Ueno shared future improvements to the "secrets" API that manages things like passwords and encryption keys in GNOME, elementary OS, and other desktops.
+Red Hat and GNOME engineer Daiki Ueno shared future improvements to the "secrets" API that manages things like passwords and encryption keys in GNOME, elementary OS, and other desktops.

 <figure class="embed">
   <iframe src="https://guadec.ubicast.tv/permalink/v125d0b148f7api9muax/iframe/" allowfullscreen="allowfullscreen"></iframe>